 Wonderful weather in the coming days

-We’ll stay dry with temperatures in the 60s and 70s for the next few days
+High pressure will keep us dry and mainly sunny for the next few days

-Some patchy fog has developed this morning, but once the fog lifts, we’ll see plenty of sunshine throughout the day.
-Temperatures will stay below average in the upper 60s and low/mid 70s this afternoon.
+Mainly sunny skies are expected today as high pressure moves overhead.
+Temperatures will top off in the upper 60s and low/mid 70s this afternoon.

 Copyright 2023 WVVA.
 All rights reserved.